ejmurra/d3-state-handler/README.md

 Returns the current state object.

 ## States
 States are the building blocks for d3 stories created with d3-state-handler.
 States must have a `render` method but all other methods are optional.
-All methods take receive a data object as the first parameter and must return a data object.
+All methods receive a data object as the first parameter and must return a data object.
 See the example state below.

 ```javascript
 {